Modeling Matches as Language: A Generative Transformer Approach for Counterfactual Player Valuation in Football: Applications

 \subsection{Hypothetical Transfer Simulation}

 Table~\ref{tab:vaep_k1_k2} evaluates transfer-fit prediction by comparing simulated post-transfer episode VAEP against ground truth and a naive baseline.
 Here, the naive projection estimates a player's next-season performance by simply extrapolating from the previous season's VAEP while adjusting only for playing time, without accounting for changes in tactical context, team structure, or role.
-Across all 40 transferred players, ScoutGPT reduces mean absolute error from 1.86 (naive) to 1.28 (simulated), corresponding to a substantial relative error reduction.
+Across all 40 transferred players, ScoutGPT reduces the mean absolute error from 1.84 (naive) to 1.25 (simulated), corresponding to a substantial relative error reduction.
 This indicates that the model captures context-dependent changes in player contribution more reliably than static carry-over assumptions.
 The representative examples also show that improvements are not confined to one role: gains appear for full-backs, wingers, and central midfielders, suggesting that the framework generalizes across distinct tactical functions.

 Jinsu Kim provides a clear example of the practical value of context-aware simulation.
 The naive estimate (7.00) substantially underestimates his observed post-transfer contribution (GT sum = 11.07), whereas ScoutGPT predicts 11.63, yielding a much smaller error (0.56 vs. 4.07).
-In other words, our prediction is markedly more accurate than the naive projection for this transfer case.
 This aligns with real-world outcomes: his move was widely regarded as highly successful relative to initial expectations, and he was appointed team captain in the following season.
 This case highlights how counterfactual sequence modeling can identify upside that is missed by static baseline forecasts.